Welcome to our wine list, which we hope is the finest and most wide-ranging in Orkney.

 Charles Back is a maverick with an eye for a humorous label.
-Luckily, he is also one of South Africa’s greatest winemakers.
-This unoaked blend of Viognier, Roussanne and Grenache Blanc has freshness, lovely perfume and great fruit.
+Luckily, he is also one of South Africa’s greatest winemakers (honoured in 2014 with the IWC Lifetime Achievement Award.)
+This unoaked blend of Chenin Blanc, Viognier and several other grapes has zingy acidity and great fruity flavours.
 A Lynnfield favourite.

 A classic seafood wine from the mouth of the Loire valley in eastern France.
 It originates between the Sèvre and Maine rivers, the best terroir in the area, where the winemaker’s family have owned vineyards since 1421!
 If you want a light refreshing wine to match mussels or other seafood, look no further.

 - Loimer, Kamptal Grüner Veltliner, 2015, Austria, £32